-Keeping chickens, weeks 4-5 Your babies are growing up!
+Keeping chickens, 4-5 Week Old Chicks: Your babies are growing up!
 By weeks four and five, you begin noticing that your chicks’ fluffy appearance slowly disappears and their fuzzy down is replaced with feathers of a mature bird.
 Chicks will usually be fully feathered by 5 to 6 weeks of age.
 You also observe their wattles and combs growing larger and taking on a deeper red color.

 As they mature, chicks naturally establish a “pecking order” which determines each chick’s social position in the flock.
 Their place in the order will determine who eats and drinks first and ultimately who “rules the roost”.
 Although establishment of a pecking order is normal behavior, you should be watchful for excessive pecking in chicks as it may indicate a more serious problem, cannibalism.
 This is when birds peck the feathers and other body parts of other birds and if allowed to get out of hand, can lead to bleeding, open sores and even death.